 - No carbonated beverages can be sold during the lunch hour.
 Student bringing lunch from home should not have carbonated beverages in their lunch. - No competing food sources.
 That is why students are not allowed to have HOT food delivered at lunch time.
 It competes with the hot lunch program. - No advertising of competing food sources.
-That is why students cannot have food delivered in a box or bag with the name of the restaurant providing the food in it. - No snacks should be brought into the lunchroom to eat unless they are part of a student's cold lunch. - Students eating cold lunches cannot give away food to other students.
-Students eating hot lunch may not bring other food into the lunchroom to eat or give away at any time.
-They are only allowed to have a hot lunch meal.
+That is why students cannot have food delivered in a box or bag with the name of the restaurant providing the food in it. - No snacks should be brought into the lunchroom to eat unless they are part of a student's cold lunch.

+Students eating cold lunches cannot give away food to other students.
+Students eating hot lunch may not bring other food into the lunchroom to give away at any time.
 If students choose not to eat hot lunch, they may not take food off the trays of other students.